Envira Gallery Blog

 Photoshop's brushes panel extended

-If you don’t see any brushes you like here, you can always create your own.
-Here, I’ll be using a chalk-like brush to create my border.
+You can always create your own if you don’t see any brushes you like here.
+I’ll be using a chalk-like brush to create my border.

 Using your brush, paint white onto the mask to conceal the edges of your photograph.

 The mask reveals your border wherever you paint.
-The brush strokes you paint appear on the black mask as white strokes, even though they reveal the blue background on the photograph.
+The brush strokes you paint appear on the black mask as white strokes, even though they reveal the blue background of the photograph.

 Layers panel with yellow box around solid layer and black layer mask